yeahrb/yeah/README.md

   def update
     @velocity.reset # same as `@velocity = Vector[0, 0, 0]`

-    if press? :left || press? :a # if the left arrow key or A key is pressed...
+    if pressing? :left || pressing? :a # if the left arrow key or A key is pressed...
       @velocity.x -= @speed # increase @velocity to the left
     end

-    if press? :right || press? :d # if right arrow or D is pressed...
+    if pressing? :right || pressing? :d # if right arrow or D is pressed...
       @velocity.x += @speed # increase @velocity to the right
     end

-    if touch?
+    if touching?
 Wall # if next to or intersecting a Wall... unintersect Wall # fancy function to unintersect from any Wall
       @velocity.reset # all of our previous button pressing was for naught end